-To maximize access, web apps are internet facing, making them obvious targets for threat actors who seek to exploit access points to a company’s data, networks, and systems.
-A web application firewall (WAF) protects applications from attacks that exploit the application layer, supporting other security technologies as part of an in-depth defense strategy.
+To maximize accessibility, web apps most often are internet-facing, which makes them attractive targets for threat actors seeking to exploit access points to a company’s data, networks, and systems.
+A web application firewall (WAF) helps protect these applications from attacks that target the application layer.
+WAFs complements other security technologies as part of a comprehensive defense strategy.

 What is a WAF?